Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ![Image of git init command being run](git-init.png)

-When `git init` is run inside the **Git Tutorial** folder, an empty Git repo is created inside of that directory.
+When `git init` is run while in the **Git Tutorial** directory, an empty Git repo is created inside of that directory.
 The repo is currently empty because at this point, Git doesn't know which files it should track.
 Any untracked files can be viewed using the following command:

 ```bash
 git status
 ```

 This will display untracked files in red and will show some useful output confirming that nothing has been added.

-For example, if [`git status`] is run in the **Git Tutorial** folder, which now contains a file called **learning-git.txt**.
+In the example shown below, if [`git status`] is run in the **Git Tutorial** folder, which contains a file called **learning-git.txt**.
 The output would look like this:

 ![Image of git status command being run for untracked files](git-status-untracked-files.png)

-The output will begin with "On branch main" which can be ignored for now.
-One of the files listed is one called **.DS_Store** that is automatically created by Mac OS X. This file contains information about system configurations, so should not be committed as part of the Git workflow.
-To make sure of this, a file called **.gitignore** should be made in the working directory.
+The output will begin with `On branch main` which will be mentioned later.
+One of the files listed is one called **.DS_Store** that is automatically created by Mac OS X. This file contains information about system configurations that typically is not committed as part of the Git workflow.
+To make sure certain files are not included in commits, a file called **.gitignore** should be made in the working directory.

 ### Ignoring changes in Git